Receiving Compensation in a Single Vehicle Accident

 - The injury coverage of the owner of the car you were in your driver was partly at-fault

-Further, most UM policies will offer coverage for those injured in auto accidents involving a phantom vehicle; that is, one party who leaves the scene of the accident and is unidentified.
-You should still be sure to report any phantom vehicle accident to your insurer as soon as you can.
+Furthermore, most UM policies will offer coverage for those injured in auto accidents involving a phantom vehicle; that is, one party who leaves the scene of the accident and is unidentified.
+Be sure to report any phantom vehicle accident to your insurer as soon as possible.

 Speak with the trusted Fort Lauderdale car accident attorneys at Rosenberg & Rosenberg, P.A. to handle the complexities of your accident and recover the damages you need to cover any losses incurred.